- Publications and resources

 - Rules and regulations

 New rules for certified training providers

 We’ve made some changes to the standards for remote pilot licence (RePL) training, which aim to ensure certified providers are delivering the highest quality training.

-Most changes come into effect on 10 April 2020, with requirements for training instructors coming into effect on 10 October 2020.
-The new standards are contained in the Part 101 (Unmanned Aircraft and Rockets) Manual of Standards 2019 and further explained in Advisory Circular AC 101-01 v3.0 - Annex A (pdf 436.96 KB) .
+The new standards are contained in the Part 101 (Unmanned Aircraft and Rockets) Manual of Standards 2019 and further explained in Advisory Circular AC 101-01 v3.0 - Annex A (pdf 437 KB).

-There are new requirements you will need to comply with if you want to continue to deliver training from 10 April 2020.
+There are new requirements you will need to comply with if you want to continue to deliver training from 10 October 2020.
 Alternately, you may choose to discontinue training and request that CASA remove training approvals from your RPA operator's certificate (ReOC).

 New training standards include:

 - a new RePL training course syllabus – which includes changes to aeronautical knowledge and practical flying components